Locietta/loia-dev-container/README.md

 # loia-dev-container

-personal dev container based on Arch's Docker image
+Personal dev containers.
+Used for standard development and some CI process on Github Action.

+Mostly based on Arch and Debian images.